-For 22 years, Kate Kendell led the National Center for Lesbian Rights, a national legal organization committed to advancing the civil and human rights of lesbian, gay, bisexual, and transgender people and their families through litigation, public policy advocacy, and public education.
-Kate stepped down from this role at the end on 2018 and is now serving as Campaign Manager for Take Back the Court, an organization committed to structural reform of the U.S. Supreme Court.
+For 22 years, Kate Kendell led the National Center for Lesbian Rights (NCLR), a national legal organization committed to advancing the civil and human rights of lesbian, gay, bisexual, and transgender people and their families through litigation, public policy advocacy, and public education.
+Kate stepped down from this role at the end of 2018 and since February 2019 has served as Campaign Manager for Take Back the Court, an organization committed to structural reform of the U.S. Supreme Court.
 She accepted the role of Interim Legal Director and Senior Advisor at the Southern Poverty Law Center in August 2019.